 Upon retiring, how will we use our stash wisely when we no longer have a biweekly paycheck and year-end bonus?
 Which investment vehicles will be tapped first?
 Where could additional income come from?
 ROTH conversion or not?
 How will SS factor into it all?
 These, and many more questions, plague the minds of the soon-to-be retiree.
 And it’s not easy coming up with answers.
 In fact, there is no one size that fits all – every retiree’s personal situation, risk tolerance, portfolio size, spending needs, and desire to leave a legacy fund or not are totally different.
 Unlike the 2-tone band The Specials, retirement drawdown strategies are rarely black or white.
 We hope to provide some value to the community by sharing what we plan to do.

-Before we get started, please allow us to provide some background on our personal situation going into retirement on July 3, 2018.
+Before we get started, please allow us to provide some background on our personal situation at our retirement date on July 3, 2018.

 - Two small PIE’s (ages 11 and 9).
 The teenage and further education years await

-- College funds are separate and not factored into the drawdown plan
+- College funds are separate and not factored into the plan

 - Own home with no mortgage